askeksa/dart2wasm_prototype/pkg/compiler/README.md

   1. **load kernel**: Load all the code as kernel
       * Collect dart sources transtively
       * Convert to kernel AST

-  (this is will handled by invoking the front-end package)
+  (this will be handled by invoking the front-end package)

-  Alternatively, the compiler can start compilation directly from a kernel file(s).
+  Alternatively, the compiler can start compilation directly from kernel files.

   2. **model**: Create a Dart model of the program
      * The kernel ASTs could be used as a model, so this might be a no-op or just